stephchang/DH150-Stephanie/README.md

 **3 User control and freedom**

-*Rating: 3*
+*Rating: 1*
 - On the ingredients list on the right side, when one hovers over the ingredients, the text becomes red, signifying that pressing the text will remove the ingredient from the list.
-- When one wants to add more ingredients, there is no way to do so once already searching for recipes.
+- After selecting ingredients and pressing "Find Recipes," there isn't a clear way on how to go back to select or remove ingredients.

 **4 Consistency and standards**